In-Person Event

 SolidRoad logo

-Absolute Web logoUnwrap
+Absolute Web logoGoogle CloudNarvarUnwrap

 Multiple people engaged in a panel discussion on stage.
 One gestures while speaking; the other listens attentively, smiling.
 "Live '25" text is visible.